gwbres/rinex-cli/README.md

 * GNSS applications :artificial_satellite:
 * Timing applications :clock1:
 * Astronomy :satellite:
+* Space applications :rocket:
-* Space :rocket: and Navigation applications :earth_americas:
+* Navigation applications :earth_americas:

 RINEX files are complex, several kinds exist and they differ a lot from one another.
 This tool is powerful enough to manage almost all revisions and most common RINEX files,